Diderot-Language/examples/README.md

 An `svn co` command gets the source for a branch; the only difference in the `svn co` commands below is the branch name at the end of the URL.

-The **vis15** branch contains functionality from other branches listed below, and is the focus of ongoing merge work.
-Pthread support is coming soon.
+The **vis15** branch contains features from other branches listed below, and is the focus of ongoing merge work.
 The source is available via:

-	svn co -r4933 --username anonsvn --password=anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/vis15
+	svn co -r5273 --username anonsvn --password=anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/vis15

 Before the vis15 branch, the vis12 branch (created with a [VIS'12](http://ieeevis.org/year/2012/info/call-participation/welcome)